-The complaints committee will consist of at least three governors with no prior involvement or knowledge of the complaint.
+The complaints committee will consist of at least three Local Governor Board members with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-If there are fewer than three governors from the Ursuline High School available, the Clerk will source any additional, independent governors through another local school or through their LA's Governor Services team, in order to make up the committee.
+If there are fewer than three Local Governor Board members from the Ursuline High School available, the Clerk will source any additional, independent Local Governor Board members through another local school or through the Catholic Academy Trust, in order to make up the committee.
 Alternatively, an entirely independent committee may be convened to hear the complaint at Stage 2.